marisgoodwin/FISH694-finalproj/README.md

 my samples are named like this: JV193_UniCOI_GlassJessica_S050295.2.R2.fastq the code below will remove everything after the "2", so samples will look like this: JV193_UniCOI_GlassJessica_S050295

-# The code that I ran can be found in Final_analysis_694
+The code that I ran can be found in Final_analysis_694

-# the remainder of the items are figures that I made with the data
+The remainder of the items are figures that I made with the data

-# If you would like access to the raw data, email me at: mrgoodwin2@alaska.edu
+If you would like access to the raw data, email me at: mrgoodwin2@alaska.edu